Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum Fourier Transform from Oscillator Evolution

-In this section, we first describe a correspondence between the continuous Fourier transform and the discrete Fourier transform, which will allow us to bridge the gap between oscillator evolution and the QFT.
-Thereafter, we develop two algorithms for realizing the QFT on CV-DV hardware by incorporating the above AD/DA conversion protocols, first using single-variable QSP, and then non-Abelian QSP.
+In this section, we first describe a correspondence between the continuous Fourier transform and the discrete Fourier transform, which will allow us to connect oscillator evolution and the QFT.
+We then use this correspondence to develop two algorithms for realizing the QFT on CV-DV hardware incorporating the above AD/DA conversion protocols, and defer the full details to the Supplemental Material Sec.
+SM.IV.